 My mom was a yeller.

-Somehow we knew her heart was not really in it.
-She did it with flair and enthusiasm.
+Somehow we knew her heart wasn’t really in it, but she did it with flair and enthusiasm.

 Yesterday my co-worker lost her temper with me and shouted, “I ought to put a boot up your butt the size of Montana!”
 Wow.
 Shades of Mom revisited.
 What do you suppose she meant by that?
 Is it the boot or my butt that is the size of Montana?
 And why Montana?
 Why not Alaska, or even Texas?

-But I will fix her.
+But I’ll fix her.
 I told Mom on her.
-Her response was, “If you kids don’t play nice, I will flush you both down the toilet!”
+Her response was, “If you kids don’t play nice, I’ll flush you both down the toilet!”
 One of Mom’s classics.
 Boy, does that bring back memories.
-I am not worried.
+I’m not worried.
 She is 88 years old and at least three inches shorter than I am.
 I think I could take her.